Baked Whole Chicken

 • Place the chicken on the wire rack in the dutch oven or cast iron roasting pan.

-• Place the chicken (uncovered) in the preheated oven and bake for 80-90 minutes or until the chicken tests done (165ºF in the thickest part of the thigh, not touching the bone).
+• Place the chicken (uncovered) in the preheated oven and bake for 80-90 minutes or until the chicken tests done with a meat thermometer (165ºF in the thickest part of the thigh, not touching the bone).
 Check the chicken at 1 hour.
 We bake this at a high temperature so if the outside is getting too brown, lower the oven temperature to 350ºF.

 • Baste the top of the chicken with some of the juices.
-Then allow the chicken to rest for 10 minutes, slice and serve.
+Let the chicken rest for 10 minutes, slice and serve.

 Notes